spree/spree/guides/content/developer/advanced/developer_tips.md

 #### Use tests!

-Use *rake spec* and *rake test* to test basic functioning after you’ve made changes.
+Use *rake spec* and *rake test* to test basic functioning after you've made changes.

 #### Analysing crashes on a non-local machine

-If you’re testing on a server, whether in production or development mode, the following code in one of your *FOO_extension.rb* files might save some time.
+If you're testing on a server, whether in production or development mode, the following code in one of your *FOO_extension.rb* files might save some time.
 It triggers local behaviour for users who have an admin role.
-One useful consequence is that uncaught exceptions will show the detailed error page instead of *404.html*, so you don’t have to hunt through the server logs.
+One useful consequence is that uncaught exceptions will show the detailed error page instead of *404.html*, so you don't have to hunt through the server logs.

 <% ruby do %>
     Spree::BaseController.class_eval do
       def local_request?
-        ENV[“RAILS_ENV] !=”production" || current_user.present? &&
+        ENV["RAILS_ENV] !="production" || current_user.present? &&
           current_user.has_role?(:admin)
       end
     end